aflin/rampart/docs/source/rampart-server.rst

 with the following: ``chunkDelay:delay_in_ms``.
 This delay works in the same manner as :ref:`rampart-main:setMetronome()`.

-In addition, the extension/mime property of `The Return Object`_\ a  may be a :green:`Function` (`The Chunk Callback`), which will be called for every chunk to be written.
+In addition, the extension/mime property of `The Return Object`_ may be a :green:`Function` (`The Chunk Callback`), which will be called for every chunk to be written.